kilpkonn/msc-thesis/main.typ

 == Contributions of the thesis
 In this thesis we make following contributions:
 - @background gives an overview of term search algorithms used in other languages and autocompletion tools used in Rust and mainstream programming languages.
-We also introduce some aspects of #suggestion[][the] Rust programming language that are relevant for the term search.
+We also introduce some aspects of the Rust programming language that are relevant for the term search.
 - @design introduces term search to Rust by extending the official language server of the Rust programming language, `rust-analyzer`.
   We discuss the implementation of the algorithm in detail as well as different use cases.
   In @tactics, we describe the capabilities of our tool.